Deutsch Français

 Funding

-Since our project can only be financed jointly, it goes without saying that we provide our supporters with insight into the finances and make our financing plans as transparent as possible.
-In the following you will get an overview of costs and financing (according to the current planning) for the realization of the house project (new building and large old building) as well as the current status of direct loans raised.
+Since our project can only be financed jointly, it goes without saying that we provide our supporters with an insight into the finances of the old and new buildings and make our financing plans as transparent as possible.
+In the following you will get an overview of the costs and financing (according to the current planning) for the realization of both buildings, as well as the current status of the direct loans raised.

 Project costs